-21. Segmented Information
+20. Segmented Information

-Following the merger with IDC in June 2016, Novra and its group of companies operate as one operating segment.
-While IDC will continue to operate independently in Ottawa, Canada, our Chief Operating Decision Maker (Novra's President and CEO) evaluates the company's operating performance and allocates resources based on information provided at a consolidated level.
+Novra and its group of companies operate as one operating segment.
+While IDC and Wegener will continue to operate independently, our Chief Operating Decision Maker (Novra's President and CEO) evaluates the company's operating performance and allocates resources based on information provided at a consolidated level.